 Emerald simulants have a long history dating back to the Greek.
 Both Pliny and Seneca (~ 1st century) mention the practice of staining stones to imitate smaragdus.
 The Papyrus Graecus Holmiensis, which is also known as the Stockholm Papyrus (recorded in the 3rd or 4th Century A.D.) provides 1st century recipes for imitating precious stones.

 The Egyptians were proficient with glass for jewelry, and there are descriptions of quartz being cracked from rapid cooling (from a furnace to a bucket), then dyed green by Indian dealers.
-King (1865) described how clever dealers in Ceylon used the bottom of wine bottles to create fine “emeralds,” then sold at high prices to foreigners.
+C. W. King (1865) described how clever dealers in Ceylon used the bottom of wine bottles to create fine “emeralds,” then sold at high prices to foreigners.

 A more recent type of simulant is to take two pieces of colorless gem and stick them together with colored glue.
 These are referred to as assembled gems, in addition to being simulants.
 This is not to be confused with the practice of assembling genuine opal with a backing and/or glass to make them durable enough to be set.